In late March of 1775, the American Revolution had not yet started. The “shot heard ‘round the world” was still a few weeks away.

-Thus, the more militant American “Founding Fathers” — such as Patrick Henry — had begun urging local colonial governments to create militias that could be mustered to defend against or attack British troops.
+Some of the more militant American political activists — such as Patrick Henry — had begun urging local colonial governments to create militias that could be mustered to defend against or attack British troops.

 According to legend, Henry ended his speech with these famous words:

 “Is life so dear, or peace so sweet, as to be purchased at the price of chains and slavery?
 Forbid it, Almighty God!
 I know not what course others may take; but as for me, give me liberty or give me death!”

 Patrick Henry’s rousing address played a role in the House of Burgesses’ decision in favor of creating a Virginia militia.
 Henry himself was appointed a Colonel of the First Virginia Regiment.

 However, no one knows exactly what he said in his speech on March 23, 1775.